 - How to set goals and expectations, and how to measure results

 Successful products not only solve the user’s needs, but they are also very profitable.
 Product Leaders of all levels need to have a solid understanding of business principles, so they can make trade-offs and decisions regarding what’s best for all parties involved.

 Business is a big topic, so what should Product Leaders focus on?
 Check out my post, “Are you a business-savvy Product Manager?” for the key areas of business acumen for Product Leaders.

 Having domain knowledge means having a clear understanding of your industry and your users’ pains and use-cases.

 Having deep domain knowledge is a requirement for creating a solid product vision.
-It’s also a big asset when transitioning jobs since companies want to hire people that have the right experience to hit the ground running.
-For the same reasons though, having deep domain knowledge can be a detriment for when you’re trying to switch to a new industry or career.
+It’s also a big asset when transitioning jobs, since companies want to hire people that have the right experience to hit the ground running.
+For the same reasons though, having deep domain knowledge can be a detriment when you’re trying to switch to a new industry or career.

 I’d venture to say that domain knowledge is the hardest knowledge to acquire.
 So, how do you get it?
 The only way is to immerse yourself in your industry and learn everything you can.
 Here are a few suggestions:

 - Get a mentor.
 People in Sales, Product Marketing, or Executive roles are usually a great place to start.

 - Attend trade shows.